 If a customer doesn't have a computer at home, they can visit one of our service centres and use our self service terminals.
+Customers can use the self service terminals to:

-They can create a myGov account and link their online accounts.
-They can use the terminals to do their Centrelink, Medicare and Child Support business.
+- · create a myGov account

+- · link their online accounts

+- complete their Centrelink, Medicare and Child Support business with us.